-Tanya Surtees first came to America in 2008 when she became one of two South Africans to be awarded a three-year International Summer Arts Management Fellowship under Michael Kaiser’s leadership at the John F. Kennedy Center for the Performing Arts.
-After handing over the executive leadership of FTH:K, her theatre company co-founded in South Africa, she moved to the U.S. permanently to work with Quest Visual Theatre as the Festival Coordinator for QuestFest, its two-week, international festival.
-In 2014, the Institute approached her to assist in producing the National Black Arts Festival in Atlanta, and on closing that project, invited her to stay on in the capacity of Coordinator for both international and domestic capacity building programs.
-Shortly after, she was asked to serve as Manager of Domestic Capacity Building Programs, before moving into her current role as Director: Capacity Building Programs.
-This position sees her overseeing all training programs run by the Institute, the largest of which being the initial Arts Innovation and Management (AIM) program that included 262 participating organizations from Boston, Chicago, Dallas, Detroit, San Francisco, and Los Angeles.
-Presently, she manages AIM II with 232 organizations across Atlanta, Austin, Baltimore, Denver, New Orleans, Pittsburgh, and Washington, DC, while also overseeing capacity building programs in Palm Beach, Oregon, and the UK.
+Tanya Surtees first came to America in 2008 as one of two South Africans to be awarded a three-year International Summer Arts Management Fellowship under Michael Kaiser’s leadership at the John F. Kennedy Center for the Performing Arts.
+After handing over the executive leadership of FTH:K, her theatre company co-founded in South Africa, she moved to the U.S. permanently in 2011 to produce QuestFest, a two-week, international festival of visual performance.
+In 2014, the Institute approached her to assist in producing the National Black Arts Festival in Atlanta, and on closing that project, invited her to stay on to coordinate its international and domestic capacity building programs.
+It wasn’t long before she had advanced into her current role as Director of Capacity Building Programs, overseeing all training programs run by the Institute, as well as the team that manages them.
+The largest of which is the Arts Innovation and Management (AIM) program that to date has engaged almost 500 cultural organizations across the US since 2015.

-With two post-graduate degrees from Rhodes University, she has a background in arts management, event planning, live performance, and arts education.
-She has also worked extensively within the field of arts and disability, with a specific focus on integrating diverse communities.
-She has co-authored learner books for Oxford University Press, Maskew Miller Longman, and Cambridge University Press, and is fluent in English, French, and South African Sign Language.
+With two post-graduate degrees in Arts and Education from Rhodes University, South Africa, she has a background in arts management, event planning, production, and arts education.
+She has also worked extensively within the field of arts and disability, with a specific focus on integrating Deaf and hearing communities.
+She has served on the boards of multiple cultural non-profits in South Africa, and has co-authored learner books for Maskew Miller Longman, and Oxford and Cambridge University Presses.
+She is fluent in English, French, and South African Sign Language.

 tgsurtees (at) devosinstitute.net